-With the start of operations planned for 2018, the E-ELT will address many of the most pressing unsolved questions in astronomy.
+With the start of operations planned early in the next decade, the E-ELT will address many of the most pressing unsolved questions in astronomy.
 It may, eventually, revolutionise our perception of the Universe, much as Galileo's telescope did, 400 years ago.

-The primary mirror has 984 segments.
+The primary mirror has ~1000 segments.